RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 ## \[Cumulative change log since release 0.5\]

+* 20240326 &mdash; Update all BIF railroad diagrams, add some new for STREAM ENCODING
 * 20240325 &mdash; Update tokenizer constants, in preparation for clauser
 * 20240325 &mdash; Start working on new railroad diagrams, using the same tools as in rexxref.
 First document migrated: new BIFS
 * 20240323 &mdash; Fix https://github.com/RexxLA/rexx-repository/issues/7